talenaa/jobSearchApp/README.md

 # INSIDE OUT LARAVEL PROJECT

 >[!IMPORTANT]
->To learn how to install and also to know how we did this project, it's very important that you read every part of this readme.
+>To learn how to install and also to know how I did this project, it's very important that you read every part of this readme.
 Thank you for your patience and have a good read.
 ***

 ## :bulb: Project description